Overview

 income while limiting risk through diligent security selection and appropriate duration positioning.
 While

-passively managed portfolios which generally do not react to changing conditions in the domestic and
+managed portfolios which generally do not react to changing conditions in the domestic and global

 When suitable and within your investment objectives and consistent with your risk tolerance, we may, at